 Unfortunately, even the best moving companies have accidents from time-to-time.
-So, although you saved yourself the stress, energy, and physical strain that come with a self-move, you may find yourself a little emotionally weary dealing with lost or damaged items during a move.
-Being familiar with how to handle such an occurrence will come in handy should you be put in this situation.
+Although you saved yourself the stress, energy, and physical strain that come with a self-move, you may find yourself a little emotionally weary dealing with lost or damaged items during a move.
+If you find yourself saying, “movers broke my furniture…”, being familiar with how to handle such an occurrence will come in handy.

 One of the easiest ways to avoid any question whether the movers caused damage is to take photos ahead of time.
 This includes your valuables, but also large items more prone to getting scratched, ripped, and dropped.
 Your television, dresser, dining room table, and oversized sofa are good examples.
 If damage occurs, you will have proof that the item was in good condition prior to the move.
 Ideally, you will snap the photos the night before or morning of the move.
 Include a time stamp or hold a newspaper with the date showing in the photos.
 This way, no one can say the photo must have been old and the damage was there prior to moving day.
 It should go without saying that you should also take a photo of the damage as soon as you notice it.